-Water supply facilities are provided through WASA.
-Although WASA currently provides enough water to cover 60% of the city's area, its pipelines only connect 30% of households to the water supply.
+Wasa.
+Although Wasa currently provides enough water to cover 60% of the city's area, its pipelines only connect 30% of households to the water supply.
 Most of this water is pumped from wells by the Chenab River.
-To receive water from WASA, households have to pay a one-time installation fee depending on house size.
-WASA does not charge an aquifer fee for extracting ground water for domestic use.
-Nor does it impose any limit on how much water is used.
-Consequently WASA does not charge an aquifer fee for extracting ground water for domestic use.
+To receive water from Wasa, households have to pay a one-time installation fee depending on house size.
+Wasa does not charge an aquifer fee for extracting ground water for domestic use.
+Nor does it impose any limit on how much water for domestic use.
+Nor does it on aquifer fee for extracting ground water for domestic use.
 Nor does it impose any limit on how much water is used.